Cyber-shot DSC-RX10 III

 One of the best reasons to invest in a bridge camera is the generous range of features.
 Bridge cameras have many more functions and settings than you'll find on a standard compact digital camera, and these can help you take better photos.

-You can find bridge cameras for under £150, but spending more will get you a larger or more capable sensor and a longer or more versatile zoom lens.
+You can find bridge cameras for less than £150, but spending more will get you a larger or more capable sensor and a longer or more versatile zoom lens.
 Our Best Buys range from £750 to £1,500, but we've also reviewed cameras that score pretty well that cost less than £300.

 The rise of mirrorless cameras has had quite a big impact on the bridge camera market.
-We're seeing DSLR and mirrorless cameras that now cost as little as £300, and the opportunity to buy new lenses to customize with makes this an appealing investment for people holding onto their camera for the best part of a decade.
+We're seeing DSLR and mirrorless cameras that now cost as little as £300, and the opportunity to buy new lenses to customise with makes this an appealing investment for people holding onto their camera for the best part of a decade.
 Manufacturers are managing to cram bigger sensors into entry-level models, making professional-standard photography less prohibitively expensive.

 One of the consequences is that we're seeing fewer bridge cameras being released.
 So when you're considering how much to spend on a bridge camera, you should be thinking about what DSLR or mirrorless cameras of an equivalent price have to offer, and what the likelihood is that you'll want different lens options.